ArghyaChatterjee/image-inspector/README.md

   <img src="media/zed_resolution.png" width="400">
 </div>

+### Camera Control

-You can change different parameters for camera configurations.
+Different parameters for camera configurations can be changed.
 Visit the camera control for zed [[here]](https://www.stereolabs.com/docs/video/camera-controls).

 ### Read as ROS2 topics
 Pixel values can be read as ros 2 topics directly.